How to Help a Crystal Meth Addict

 Is It Addictive?

-Overall, methamphetamine is a very addictive substance because of its abilities to provide a strong, lasting high.
+Overall, methamphetamine is a very addictive substance because of its ability to provide a strong, lasting high.
 The method by which the substance enters the body—for instance, smoking vs. snorting—can modify the impact of the drug and the tendency to become addicted to it.
 The very intense rush achieved when smoking crystal meth can render the addictive properties even stronger.

 One of the effects of meth as it reaches the brain is to stimulate dopamine release.
 Dopamine is a neurotransmitter that is related to rewarding sensations and motivation.
 Not only does crystal meth trigger the higher flow of dopamine, but it also prevents the dopamine from being reabsorbed back into the brain cells.
 This results in the sustained high that even cocaine cannot produce.